-Name Name used in code Message type One of the following: VARIABLE A value ENUM A value from an enumeration METHOD Initiates an action in the device STRING A set of ASCII characters ARRAY A set of values RECORD A data structure defined by the Fieldbus Foundation Data type The data type e of the parameter, and the size in bytes, when required Memory class Class of mem nory required, and the update rate in Hz if applicable: D Dynami c store (cyclic data, parameter updated periodically) S Static st write) ore (acyclic data, parameter changed on a deliberate N Nonvola tile parameter (saved across power cycles) Initial value at the parameter will have after a master reset is Calc = calculated Access The type of a ccess allowed for the parameter: R Read-only RW (Any) Read/write, with the transducer block in any mode RW (OOS) Read/write, with the transducer block in Out of Service (OOS) mode RW (Auto) Read/write, with the transducer block in Auto mode View and size in view The views that contain the parameter, and the size of the parameter in the view, in bytes.
-Example: View 2 (4) Device The meter or meters that use this parameter Comments ition of the parameter, the name of the parameter in other information about the parameter
+Name Name used in code Message type One of the fo llowing: VARIABLE A value ENUM A value from an enumeration METHOD Initiates an action in the device STRING A set of ASCII characters ARRAY A set of values RECORD A data structure defined by the Fieldbus Foundation Data type The data type e of the parameter, and the size in bytes, when required Memory class Class of mem ory required, and the update rate in Hz if applicable: D Dynamie c store (cyclic data, parameter updated periodically) S Static st write) c store (acyclic data, parameter changed on a deliberate e) N Nonvola tile parameter (saved across power cycles) Initial value The value that the parameter will have after a master reset is performed.
+Calc = calculated Access The type of a ccess allowed for the parameter: R Read-only RW (Any) Read/write, with the transducer block in any mode RW (OOS) Read/write, with the transducer block in Out of Service (OOS) mode RW (Auto) Read/write, with the transducer block in Auto mode View and size in view The views that contain the parameter, and the size of the parameter ir the view, in bytes.
+Example: View 2 (4) Device The meter or meters that use this parameter Comments A quick defin ProLink III, or ition of the parameter, the name of the parameter in other information about the parameter